KOTORCommunityPatches/K1_Community_Patch/README.md

 * The party could be a bit scrambled when entering the Taris Sith Base for the first time and talking to the receptionist [ISSUE #253](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/253)
 * The party would bump into each other and get confused during the cutscene after giving the sacred tome to The One [ISSUE #170](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/170)
 * The pass card in the Taris Black Vulkar base had a description that didn't correctly indicate its actual purpose (Reported by A Future Pilot) [ISSUE #365](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/365)
+* The player could clip outside the level when running up against the end of the observation window walkway in Yavin Station (Reported by ZeldaTheSwordsman) [ISSUE #461](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/461)
 * The player could end up broke when repeatedly failing to persuade Sarna/Yun to accept a cheaper bribe in the Taris Upper City Cantina (Reported by Kattmandu) [ISSUE #388](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/388)
 * The player could repeatedly ask HK about restoring memories post-Leviathan, despite being told there were no more to restore [ISSUE #175](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/175)
 * The player didn't react to their announcement in the Taris Upper City Cantina duels like their opponents did: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #243](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/243)